-For the same time period, roughly 3,100 unemployment claimants reported having partial earnings for the week.
-In many cases, people receiving unemployment benefits can work part-time and still retain the $300 weekly Federal Pandemic Unemployment Compensation (FPUC) offered by Congress through September 4.
+For the same time period, roughly 1,200 unemployment claimants reported having partial earnings for the week.

-During the week ending July 24, the Department cancelled 467 initial claims and two weekly claims suspected to be fraudulent.
+During the week ending September 18, the Department cancelled 52 initial claims suspected to be fraudulent.